 Police dogs form intensely strong bonds with their handlers in the line of duty.
 As such, their handlers are always the first choice for adopters when the dogs retire.
 In most cases, these dogs do go on to live carefree lives as a family pet with their police partners.

 Usually, opportunities for civilians to adopt retired police dogs only occur if a dog’s handler passes away or cannot otherwise care for him or her.
 Sometimes, dogs who “failed” out of police dog training and never actually performed active service become adoptable.
 In both cases, other law enforcement officers will be first in line to adopt, followed by the general public.

-There is no organization strictly dedicated to adopting out retired police dogs.
+There is no organization strictly dedicated to adopting retired police dogs.
 Instead, organizations like the National Police Dog Foundation and the Retired Police Canine Foundation assist handlers with things like medical care and training for their retired pups.

 Why You Should Consider Adopting a Former Police Dog

 The process to adopt a retired or “failed” police dog isn’t an easy one, nor is there a guarantee that a dog will be available or you’ll be successful in your application.
-But if all the moving parts do come together, adopting a dog whose service has ended is a truly impactful way to give a happy ending to dogs who have worked hard to protect and serve the people around them.
+If all the moving parts do come together, adopting a dog whose service has ended is a truly impactful way to give a happy ending to dogs who have worked hard to protect and serve the people around them.

 The life of a police dog isn’t always easy.
-Like their handlers, police K-9s frequently face high stress situations and life-threatening dangers.
+Like their handlers, police K-9s frequently face high-stress situations and life-threatening dangers.
 Adopting a retired police dog is an opportunity to provide a canine a chance to just be a pet in their final years, with all of the love and spoiling that goes along with it.